 Anon1: The industry needs to ‘grow up’.
 Blocking torrents is not the solution.
 Preventing people from recording using cameras in cinema halls is.

 Anon3: at the same time, how much of torrent users to they comprise?
-Also, how is guarding the property of another the responsibility of someone else?
+Also, how is guarding the property against another the responsibility of someone else?

 Anon2: Everyone realizes that the world is not open source where u can download anything and donate money when u want to